Summer School Leaders:

 Aliki Kylika holds a Diploma in Architecture Engineering from NTUAthens and an MA in Performance Design and Practice from UAL Central Saint Martins College.

-She has been a guest critic and workshop leader in architecture and performance courses at the University of the Arts London, the East London University, the Cardiff University and the FBA University of Porto, as well as in other educational programmes and exhibitions including ‘Politics of Survival’ of the municipality of Porto, and ‘Virtual Choreography’ at the Arebyte gallery.
+She has been a guest critic and workshop leader in architecture and performance courses at the Pratt Institute New York, the University of the Arts London, the East London University, the Cardiff University and the FBA University of Porto, the Drexel University of Philadelphia, as well as in other educational programmes and exhibitions including ‘Politics of Survival’ of the municipality of Porto, and ‘Virtual Choreography’ at the Arebyte gallery.

 Aliki has presented work in various venues including the V&A, the Somerset House and the Royal Institute of British Sculptors, whilst her writings have been published in journals and other publications including the ‘Performance Research’ on ‘Radical Education’.